jman4747/OMR/ORG/ORG-0_Organizing_Manual.typ

 The Outreach Team shall:
 - recruit students, mentors, and sponsors
-- fulfil sponsor requirements and ensure other sub-teams do so as well
+- fulfill sponsor requirements and ensure other sub-teams do so as well
 - plan events
 - requisition supplies and services from sponsors
 - approve designs that the ME Team wants sponsors manufacture